PPG sees Q1 profit above Street; to cut 2,000 jobs

-NEW YORK Chemical maker PPG Industries Inc (PPG.N) forecast first-quarter profit above Wall Street expectations and said it would lay off 2,000 workers, mostly in Europe, due to weak demand.
+NEW YORK, April 5 Chemical maker PPG Industries Inc forecast first-quarter profit above Wall Street expectations and said it would lay off 2,000 workers, mostly in Europe, due to weak demand.

 Excluding one-time items, the company expects to earn $1.75 to $1.80 per share for the first quarter.
 By that measure, analysts average estimate is $1.44, according to Thomson Reuters I/B/E/S.